MuffinsThaCat/wasi-nft/README.md

 3. **Ed25519 Signatures**: Cryptographically signs each asset to ensure authenticity
 4. **Local-First Architecture**: Everything works offline with assets under your control
 5. **Optional Blockchain Bridge**: Register selected assets on blockchains when desired
+6. **Merkle Tree Compression**: Efficiently represent large collections with minimal on-chain storage
+7. **AI Data Attribution**: Specialized metadata and verification for AI training datasets

+## AI Data NFT Support

+WASI-NFT provides specialized support for AI training and research data:

+### Features

+- **AI Dataset Creation**: Create and manage collections of training data with appropriate metadata
+- **Data Provenance**: Cryptographically verify the source and authenticity of AI training data
+- **Compressed Data NFTs**: Efficiently register large datasets on blockchains at minimal cost
+- **Attribution Tracking**: Track usage of data in AI models with proper attribution
+- **Licensing Controls**: Specify and enforce usage permissions for AI training data

+### Use Cases

+- **AI Training Data Markets**: Create verifiable marketplaces for high-quality training data
+- **Research Data Sharing**: Share research datasets with provenance guarantees
+- **Model Attribution**: Track which datasets were used to train specific AI models
+- **Data Quality Verification**: Verify the integrity and origins of datasets

+### Implementation

+The AI Data NFT system uses our compressed NFT technology to efficiently represent large datasets as collections.
+This allows for:

+1. **Off-chain Storage**: Data is primarily stored in the user's filesystem
+2. **On-chain Verification**: Only the Merkle root and minimal verification data goes on-chain
+3. **Proof of Inclusion**: Verify individual data items are part of a larger dataset
+4. **Efficient Transfers**: Transfer ownership of entire datasets with a single transaction

 ## Setup Instructions